Al-Masudi: Travels in lands beyond Islam

-Al-Mas'udi's atlas of the world (reversed on the North–South axis) also includes a continent west of the Old World.
+Al-Mas'udi's atlas of the world (reversed on the North–South axis) also includes a continent east of the Old World.

 Ahmad Shboul notes that al-Mas'udi is distinguished above his contemporaries for the extent of his interest in and coverage of the non-Islamic lands and peoples of his day.
 Other authors, even Christians writing in Arabic in the Caliphate, had less to say about the Byzantine Empire than al-Mas'udi.
 He also described the geography of many lands beyond the Abbasid Caliphate, as well as the customs and religious beliefs of many peoples.

 His normal inquiries of travelers and extensive reading of previous writers were supplemented in the case of India with his personal experiences in the western part of the subcontinent.
 He demonstrates a deep understanding of historical change, tracing current conditions to the unfolding of events over generations and centuries.
 He perceived the significance of interstate relations and of the interaction of Muslims and Hindus in the various states of the subcontinent.

 He described previous rulers in China, underlined the importance of the revolt by Huang Chao in the late Tang dynasty, and mentioned, though less detailed than for India, Chinese beliefs.
 His brief portrayal of Southeast Asia stands out for its degree of accuracy and clarity.
 He surveyed the vast areas inhabited by Turkic peoples, commenting on what had been the extensive authority of the Khaqan, though this was no longer the case by al-Mas'udi's time.
 He conveyed the great diversity of Turkic peoples, including the distinction between sedentary and nomadic Turks.
 He spoke of the significance of the Khazars and provided much fresh material on them.

 In the year 933 Al-Masudi mentions Muslim sailors, who call the Comoros islands: "The Perfume Islands".

 His account of the Rus is an important early source for the study of Russian history and the history of Ukraine.
 Again, while he may have read such earlier Arabic authors as Ibn Khordadbeh, Ibn al-Faqih, ibn Rustah and Ibn Fadlan, al-Mas'udi presented most of his material based on his personal observations and contacts made while traveling.
 He informed the Arabic reader that the Rus were more than just a few traders.
 They were a diverse and varied collection of peoples.
 He noted their independent attitude, the absence of a strong central authority among them and their paganism.
 He was very well informed on Rus trade with the Byzantines and on the competence of the Rus in sailing merchant vessels and warships.
 He was aware that the Black Sea and the Caspian Sea are two separate bodies of water.